Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

-Recently, some related studies imitate the learning attention in human perception to \textbf{assign different weights to diverse negative samples from simple to complex (whose informativeness is from less to more)}.
-PRIS \cite{E3} proposes a personalized negative sampler from simple to complex based on rejection sampling to assign larger weights to more informative negative samples, which can contribute more to the gradient of the ranking loss function and accelerate the convergence rate.
-With the aim to address the distribution mismatch, REINFORCE \cite{E12} takes the first-order approximation and ignores the state visitation differences as the importance weights of diverse negative samples with the Normalized Importance Sampling (NIS) strategy to construct a slightly biased estimator of the policy gradient with lower variance.
-SGDL \cite{E13} first investigates the memorization effect within the representative recommenders' learning process, delineating it into the noise-resistant period and the noise-sensitive period.
-Then, SGDL collects memorized interactions as denoising signals at the noise-resistant period and imposes a weight on each sample loss to enhance the robustness of the subsequent training during the noise-sensitive period.
-GeoSAN \cite{C2} also proposes a weighted BCE loss based on importance sampling to reweight the unvisited locations with the negative probability, such that more informative locations can be more emphasized even with the uniform negative sampler.
-BIAO \cite{E18} highlights the behavior-level effect in the source domain according to the corresponding item's global impact and local user-specific impact during the proposed bi-level optimization process, which may have different importance for the cross-domain recommender's optimization.
+Recently, some studies imitate the learning attention in human perception to \textbf{assign different weights to diverse negative samples from simple to complex (whose informativeness is from less to more)}.
+PRIS \cite{E3} proposes a personalized negative sampler based on rejection sampling to assign larger weights to more informative negative samples, which can contribute more to the gradient of the ranking loss function and accelerate the convergence rate.
+To address the distribution mismatch, REINFORCE \cite{E12} takes the first-order approximation and ignores the state visitation differences as the importance weights of diverse negative samples with the normalized importance sampling strategy to construct a slightly biased estimator of the policy gradient with lower variance.
+SGDL \cite{E13} investigates the memorization effect within several representative recommenders' learning process, delineates them into the noise-resistant period and the noise-sensitive period.
+Then it collects memorized interactions as denoising signals at the noise-resistant period and imposes a weight on each sample loss to enhance the robustness of the noise-sensitive period.
+GeoSAN \cite{C2} also proposes a weighted BCE loss based on importance sampling to reweight the unvisited locations with the negative probability, enabling more informative locations can be more emphasized even with the uniform negative sampler.
 ContraRec \cite{wang2023sequential} leverages the temperature hyper-parameter $\tau_1$ in the proposed CTC loss to assign diverse attention to negative samples according to their hardness in prediction.